bitifet/express-generator/README.md

 ### Name change

-To break the "express-generatorX" sequence, I renamed it 'expressgen' which, in turn, will be more handy to be used as 'npx expressgen'.
+To break the "express-generatorX" sequence, I renamed it 'xprgen' which, in turn, will be more handy to be used as 'npx xprgen'.

 ### Goals